Updated 17 Feb 2026

 Founded by Gregory Lauder-Frost in 2001, the Traditional Britain Group (TBG) is a London-based organisation that hosts far-right gatherings, dinners and conferences.

 Lauder-Frost is a former leading member of the Conservative Monday Club, a pressure group banned by the Tory Party for its racism, and was also vice president of the anti-communist Western Goals Institute.
-He was also involved with Arktos Media, the far-right publishing house.
+He is also involved with Arktos Media, the far-right publishing house.

 The TBG, which typically hosts a formal dinner, a conference and a Christmas social each year on top of occasional evening events, has become a key meeting point for the British far right and an important stopover for international far-right figures.
 The TBG has endeavoured to maintain an elitist, “High Tory” image, meaning it has been attended by Conservative Party figures alongside open fascists.
 Repatriation has long been central to the group’s beliefs.

 Past speakers have included the American “alt-right” figurehead Richard Spencer, Markus Willinger of Generation Identity as well as Gerard Batten before he became UKIP leader.
 The group received press attention in 2013 after the then-Tory MP Jacob Rees-Mogg addressed the TBG’s annual dinner (he later apologised for his appearance).
-European far-right politicians include MEPs from the anti-Muslim German party Alternative für Deutschland and the Estonian finance minister Martin Helme.
+European far-right politicians include MEPs from the anti-Muslim German party Alternative für Deutschland (AfD) and the Estonian finance minister Martin Helme.

 In 2022, the TBG suffered the death of its president, Lord Sudely, although as his position was largely ceremonial, the loss has not impeded the functioning of the group.
-It remained a significant British far-right presence on social media, posting regularly across Facebook, Twitter and Telegram.
+It remains a significant British far-right presence on social media, posting regularly across Facebook, Twitter and Telegram.

 VIEW MORE FILES